 Meditating on your breath stimulates the parasympathetic nervous system to create feelings of calm and wellbeing, according to Georg Alpers [University of Mannheim, Germany] in an article for Scientific American.
 This is vital for our grounding meditation script because we need the mind to calm and quieten if we are to feel grounded.
-So, keep breathing mindfully for 28 breaths.
+So, take 28 mindful breaths.

 3: Silence your thoughts by labelling them as you continue to breathe mindfully

 One of the main reasons why it is hard to feel grounded is that our thoughts stop us from living in the moment.
-We get lost in our thoughts and they take us away from the present moment.
-That’s why we need to become less reactive to our thoughts.
+We need to become less reactive to our thoughts.
 We need to be able to focus even while there are thoughts floating around our heads.